Death toll from earthquake in Pakistan rises to 327

 "Two hundred and eighty-five bodies have so far been recovered in the Awaran district," Abdul Rasheed Gogazai, the deputy commissioner of Awaran, the worst affected town, with a population of about 200,000, told Reuters.

-"And 42 bodies were found in the neighboring Kech district.
+"And 42 bodies were found in the neighbouring Kech district.
 We have started to bury the dead."

 The spokesman of the government's National Disaster Management Authority (NDMA), Kamran Zia, put the death toll at 259 by early Wednesday evening.